subutai-io/documentation/user/pages/02.working-with-subutai/07.goodwill/docs.md

 ### <a name="buy"> </a> Buy GoodWill

-1. Go to the [GoodWill page](https://goodwill.subutaio.io) on Subutai BAzaar
+1. Go to the [GoodWill page](https://goodwill.subutaio.io) on Subutai Bazaar
 1. Insert the amount of GoodWill you want to buy
 1. Choose your payment method
 1. Proceed to payment.
-Subutai will add the desired amount of GoodWill to your wallet.
+Subutai will add the desired amount of GoodWill to your wallet

 ### <a name="transfer"> </a> Transfer GoodWill to other users